-Let's look at two of the team members in detail and see what insights can be gained:
+Look at two of the team members in detail and see what insights you can gain:

 In the Executive slicer on the left, select Andrew's name to filter the report page to display only data about Andrew:

-- For a quick KPI, look at Andrew's Revenue Status (Total Year); it's green, which means he's performing well.
+- For a quick KPI, look at Andrew's Revenue Status (Total Year).
+It's green, which means Andrew's performing well.

 - The RevenueTY and Revenue % Var to Budget by Month chart shows a steady, even-profit story.
 However, if you filter by selecting the square for Central in the region treemap, you discover that Andrew has revenue only in March and only in Indiana.
 Is this trend intentional or is it something that needs looking into?

 Now on to Valery.
 In the Executive slicer, select Valery's name to filter the report page to display data only about Valery.